Skip to Content

 4. Add some paper straw in the bottom of the basket.

-5. Print out the clues using my sample above, or print out the template for clues and add your own.
+5. Print out the clues using the printout below , or print out the template in the post above for clues and add your own handwritten clues.

 6. Place the basket on your child's bed overnight with the first clue in it.